benisntfunny/crawler/README.md

 - pages: Stores information about the pages that have been crawled.
 - scan_history: Stores information about the pages that have been scanned in the current session.

-Contributing

-Contributions are welcome!
-Please create an issue or submit a pull request for any changes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-This project provides a robust framework for web scraping with Puppeteer and SQLite.
-Customize the configuration and processing logic to fit your specific use case.
-Happy crawling!